Abhishek-2502/USA_House_Price_Prediction/README.md

 # House Price Prediction with AIML

 This project utilizes Artificial Intelligence Markup Language (AIML) to predict house prices in the USA using a linear regression model.
-The model achieves an accuracy of 91% on the provided dataset.

 ## Dataset